Skip to content

 This method is used internally to convert the matcher to a matching rule which can be embedded directly in a Pact file.

-For more information about this format, see the docs:
+For more information about this format, refer to the Pact specification and the matchers section

 RETURNS DESCRIPTION